FontoXML/fontoxml-cms-browser/README.md

 ## Usage of open-document-template-browser-modal

 The {@link operation/open-document-template-browser-modal} operation is used to open the document template browser.
 This browser allows the user to select a document template.
 This, for example, can be used to insert a new document in a map.

+Note that Ids contained in the template will be regenerated, to ensure they are unique.
+This means it is impossible to use these ids in, for instance, crossreferences

 This browser can be used by adding the following operation step to your operation: